Submitted by Bekah Anderson, owner of The Fitting Room in Grayslake, Illinois

 My clothing company, Trashy Diva, expanded to include a fully-stocked lingerie shop shortly after Hurricane Katrina.
 It became clear to me that women wanted to see a bigger selection of beautiful intimates that just wasn’t being found in the French Quarter.
 I’ve always been a fan of corsetry and carried a large selection of traditional Victorian-inspired, steel boned corsets in our dress shop.
 So, naturally, I loved the idea of stocking even more undergarments!

 As you may know, the Trashy Diva brand is based on retro style, and although we don’t make most of the lingerie that we stock, we are passionate about well-crafted styles in fine fabrics that get their inspiration from bygone eras.
-We’ve worked to significantly expand our selections … Read more
+We’ve worked to significantly expand our selections in the past year by opening our second lingerie shop … Read more

 Submitted by Iris Clarke, owner of Iris Lingerie in Brooklyn, NY